NosferatuUnitOne/Blue-Team-SOC-Lab/Wazuh-Dashboard/README.md

 Set up the Wazuh Dashboard as the UI and Visual component of the SOC lab.

 ## Steps Completed
-- Already Installed Wazuh repository and GPG key
+- Reused the previously configured Wazuh repository and GPG key
-- apt install Wazuh Dashboard
+- - Installed Wazuh Dashboard using `apt install wazuh-dashboard`
 - I extracted the Wazuh certificate files from the tar archive and placed them in the Wazuh Dashboard certificate directory, then configured opensearch_dashboards.yml to point to those certificate paths.
 - Configured `opensearch-dashboards.yml`
 - Set file permissions and ownership to Wazuh Dashboard